Bushra-11/project-1-Frogger/README.md

 # Frogger

+## Technologies Used
+* HTML
+* CSS
+* JavaScript
+* GitHub (hosting)

+## Description
+Guide a frog safely across a busy road and a dangours river to reach the lily pads on the other side.
+Dodge speeding cars, hop across floating logs, and use your three lives wisely, one wrong move and it's game over!

 ## user Stories
 1. As a player i want to move the frog up, down,left, and right with the arrow keys to navigate on the screen